clkim/demoKotlinAndroidDev2016/README.md

 Kotlin and Android: Better Together
 ===================================

-## Demo app for AnDevCon Boston 2016 class
+## Demo app for AnDevCon San Francisco 2016 class
 #### Search iTunes for albums (to display, not download)

 The app demonstrates Kotlin code working with the popular Java libraries Dagger 2, Retrofit 2 and